Quick Start

 - Reduces the need for multiple provisioning packages or autopilot profiles.
 This means you can use a single PPKG or autopilot profile.

-Prompt for Device Name
+No Device Name

 Warning